camilne9/election_analytics_blog/posts/economy.md

 Ultimately the predictive power of this model is not especially strong as evidence by the large margin or error for the predicted two-party vote share.

+Furthermore, we can expect that -even if the predictive power of the model was generally very strong- the fact that coronavirus is causing unprecedented

 [^1]: [Healy and Lenz, 2014] Healy, A. and Lenz, G. S. (2014).
 Substituting the End for the Whole: Why Voters Respond Primarily to the Election-Year Economy.
 American journal of political science, 58(1):31–47.

-[^2]: I also found that if I adjusted my model to use GDP it was less effect at accounting for the variation in the incumbent vote share than an RDI growth based model as evidenced by its lesser r-squared value for its regression line.
+[^2]: I also found that if I adjusted my model to use economic variables other than RDI (such as GDP growth and unemployment percentage) the model was less effect at accounting for the variation in the incumbent vote share than an RDI growth based model as evidenced by q lesser r-squared value for its regression line.